Slmbyn/StratTester/README.md

 # Description
-StratTester is a user-friendly web application designed for stock enthusiasts and traders.
-It provides a seamless platform to stay updated on the latest stock news and test various intra-day trading strategies.
+Meet StratTester, the ultimate ally for traders.
+Stay informed on stock news while supercharging your strategy testing.
+Effortlessly save time with streamlined backtesting, optimizing your performance.
+Elevate your trading game with efficiency and precision—welcome to a new era of strategic success with StratTester.
 # Tech Stack
 Django |
 React |
 Python |
 Javascript |
 PostgreSQL |
-pandas
+React-Bootstrap
 # ERD
 ![ERD Chart](README_images/ERD.png)